 It has been argued that Rocket 88 is the song that ushered in Rock and Roll.
 Recorded by a band named Jackie Brenston and his Delta Cats (actually Ike Turner’s Kings of Rhythm), if it wasn’t the first Rock song to be pressed into vinyl it was certainly important to the development of the genre.

 A classic example of 12-bar blues that was produced by the legendary Sam Phillips, it features one of the earliest examples of fuzztone guitar, a sound that was discovered quite by accident.
 There are three versions of the story of how guitarist Willie Kizart got that unique sound.
-First, it was said his amp fell off the top of the car while the band ws on tour driving on Highway 61 and they tried to hold the damaged cone together with wadded up newspaper.
+First, it was said his amp fell off the top of the car onto Highway 61 while the band was on tour and they tried to hold the damaged cone together with wadded up newspaper.
 This is highly unlikely as that sort of fall would have almost certainly destroyed most or all of the tubes in the amp, rendering it useless.
 A second, more likely story is that water damaged the speaker when it was stored in the car’s trunk.
 Sam Phillips gave a third version of the story in his biography saying the amp was dropped from the trunk.
 Regardless of which (if any) story is the right one, the sound went on to influence countless players.

 Another interesting element of the song includes Turner’s piano intro which was lifted nearly note for note by Little Richard for Good Golly Miss Molly.
 Also, Jackie Breston, the sax player, is credited with writing the song, and his sax solo, which was very raw and wild for the time is yet another reason musicologists point to Rocket 88 as being one of the first Rock and Roll tunes.